robmhoward/ExcelJsDocumentation/resources/chartGridlines.md

 |visible| Boolean | True if the axis has gridlines. ||

 ## Relationships
-The ChartGridlines resource has the following relationships defined:
+The ChartGridlines has the following relationships defined:

 | Relationships    | Type    |Description|Notes |
 |:-----------------|:--------|:----------|:-----|